sivkri/sivkri/README.md

 - 👋 Hello all, I’m siva
 - 👀 I’m specialised in Data science and interested in resolving business problems
-- 🌱 I wish to analyse complex aatasets along with statistical modelling
+- 🌱 I wish to analyse complex datasets along with statistical modelling
 - 💞️ Wish to collaborate of similar interests
 - 📫 Email/facebook @indiangene